kwlin0/LS4-CCD/README.md

 ### Charge transfer efficiency

 Both X-rays and flat field data can be used to calculate the charge transfer efficiency (CTE) of the detector.
 For X-rays, the classic X-ray horizontal stacking plot can be used to determine if there is a slope in the X-ray event line between the leading and trailing edges of the CCD, which is indicative of charge transfer inefficiency.
 Using flat field data, the extended-pixel edge response technique can be used.

+## File compression

+The raw image output from the controllers for a given exposure is a single FITS image for each readout amplifier, yielding a total of 64 independent FITS image files for the entire focal plane of 32 CCDs in dual amplifier readout mode.
+Before files are transferred, the FITS files for each exposure should be combined and compressed into a single fpacked FITS file with 64 image HDU extensions.
+This can be done with the `fpack.py` script which uses the Rice compression algorithm by default.